-- TY <file name> <file type> <optional go-address> This command is used to change the type of the specified file on the indicated unit.
-If type l is specified, then the third argument must be supplied to specify the "go-address". - GO <file name> This command is used to load the specified file into RAM from the indicated unit and begin execution.
-The GO command may be used only with type 1 files.
+- TY <file name> <file type> This command is used to change the type of the specified file on the indicated unit. - GO <file name> This command is used to load the specified file into RAM from the indicated unit and begin execution.
+The GO command may be used only with type 1 files which have correctly been given a "go-address" (see the GA command below).
 The GO command will read the entire file into RAM beginning at the go-address, and then jump to the go-address.
-Obviously, the first byte of the file must be the entry point of the program. - JP Application of the specified This command will cause the computer to jump to the specified This command will cause the computer to jump to the specified The This command with the specified This command with the GO command. - LF <file name> <hex RAM address> SF <file name> <hex RAM address> These commands may be used to load or save a disk file to or from RAM.
-The entire contents of the file will be read or written to or from the specified RAM address. - CF <source file name > <destination file name > This command may be used to copy one file to another.
+Obviously, the first byte of the file must be the entry point of the program. - GA <file name> <hex RAM address> The GA command is used to specify the "go-address" for a type l file.
+An attempt to do a GO to a file which has not had the go-address properly set can have undesireable effects. - JP <hex RAM address> This command will cause the computer to jump to the specified RAM address.
+It provides a way of executing programs which exist in the address space of the computer.
+Do not confuse this command with the GO command. - LF <file name> <hex RAM address> SF <file name> <hex RAM address> These commands may be used to load or save a disk file to or from RAM.
+The entire contents of the file will be read or written to or from the specified RAM address. - CF <source file name> <destination file name> This command may be used to copy one file to another.
 The two files may be on the same or separate units.
 The file copy is performed only if the destination file is at least as large as the source file.
-The file type and the type dependent information are also copied.
-This command requires use of the 2.5K RAM area immediately following the DOS. - CD <source unit #> <destination unit #> This command will copy the entire contents of the diskette mounted on the specified source unit to the diskette mounted on the specified destination unit.
-The 2.5K of RAM area immediately following the DOS are required for this command. - AD <disk address> <hex RAM address> <# of blocks> WR <disk address> <hex RAM address> <# of blocks> These commands may be used to read or write a specified unit directly to or from RAM.
+The file type and the type dependent information are also copied. - CD <source unit #> <destination unit #> This command will copy the entire contents of the diskette mounted on the specified source unit to the diskette mounted on the specified destination unit.
+The 2.5K of RAM area immediately following the DOS are required for this command. - RD <disk address> <hex RAM address> <# of blocks> WR <disk address> <hex RAM address> <# of blocks> These commands may be used to read or write a specified unit directly to or from RAM.
 The WR and RD commands should be used with great care, as typing errors can have catastrophic effects.
 The disk address may optionally be followed by ",1", ",2" or ",3" to indicate a particular unit.
 Otherwise, unit 1 is assumed.
 Note that a method of copying one diskette to another in a single drive system would involve repeated use of the RD and WR commands.